Caring.com

 What Is Emergency Housing?

-Emergency homeless assistance, or emergency housing, is a temporary solution.
-It’s designed to provide shelter while those facing housing instability figure out their next step.
+Emergency homeless assistance, or emergency housing, offers a temporary solution by providing shelter to people facing housing instability.
 Emergency housing for homeless seniors gives someone the immediate ability to remain housed and safely sheltered.

-Local nonprofits are often involved in placing people experiencing homelessness or housing instability into emergency shelters.
-Low-income seniors, seniors who are low on funds and might not make rent, or seniors who need to leave their homes for other reasons can use emergency housing.
+Local nonprofits often place people experiencing homelessness or housing instability into emergency shelters.
+Low-income seniors, older adults who are low on funds and might not be able to pay rent, and seniors who need to leave their homes for other reasons, can use emergency housing.

 How To Find Emergency Housing For Seniors

-Many cities have their own emergency housing programs.
-There are also nationwide programs that provide emergency housing for seniors.
+Many cities have their own emergency housing programs, along with nationwide programs that provide emergency housing for seniors.
 The internet is the fastest tool for locating local emergency housing.
-Libraries have free internet access, for those who might not have a computer or Wi-Fi to begin their search.
-The list below leads to websites that include phone numbers for emergency homeless assistance.
+Libraries have free internet access for people without computers or Wi-Fi.
+The list below provides websites that include phone numbers for emergency homeless assistance.

 Senior Programs for Emergency Housing